 At Wild Goose Festival, we intentionally keep ticket prices as low as possible, asking people who attend to share resources — traveling, eating, and camping together in groups wherever possible.
 But we don’t want money to be the reason for you not to attend.
 Please feel free to contact us if you think you will be unable to attend for financial reasons.
 We will let you know about options to make the festival accessible to you, no matter what you can afford.

 Support the Festival

 In order to make scholarships available — and have the best festival experience possible — we need people willing to become part of the ongoing support of the festival.
 We encourage you to consider becoming a member of the Wild Goose Wings to ensure the future of the festival!

 Coming and Going

 For safety, comfort, and care for the environment, no driving around the festival grounds is permitted.
 Note for RV Vehicle Campers: Please have your RV on site after 11 am but no later than 4 pm on Thursday.
 (All vehicles may begin arriving at 10 am on Thursday, and campers can drive their cars to their campsites on-site to unload between 10 am and 4 pm on Thursday.)
 All vehicles (other than RVs) must be moved to the parking area by 4 pm on Thursday.
-Please note that the festival ends at 12:30 pm on Sunday, and we kindly ask everyone to be off the site by 4 pm.
+Please note that the festival ends around 1:00 pm on Sunday, and we kindly ask everyone to be off the site by 4 pm.

 Trash, Recycling and Compost